Irene - Water System Advisor

 Stream restoration

-For my graduation project, I drafted a recommendation on redesigning streams in the Kop van Drenthe region.
-The aim is to provide insight into the measures that the water board can take to improve the streams.
+For my graduation project, I drafted a recommendation for the redesign of streams in the Kop van Drenthe region.
+The aim is to provide insight into the measures the water authority can take to improve the streams.
 I answered questions such as: 'Can the streams be made wider and shallower?
-And where does this fit in with the environment?' and 'Does it help to let streams meander through the landscape?'
+And where does this fit in with the environment?' and 'Does it help to let streams meander through the landscape?'.
 It was interesting to see how people often look back at how the streams used to look and want to use this to improve them in the future.

-After my internship, I was able to stay on at the water board.
+After my traineeship, I was able to stay at the water authority.
 I now have my first job here, as a Water System Advisor.
-The sea is very fascinating, but I also find water on land interesting.
+The sea is really fascinating, but I also find water on land interesting.
 And there is a connection between water on land and the sea.
 Everything is connected.
-By continuing to learn about water systems, I am gaining more knowledge about water and the environment.
-For example, I would now like to better understand how groundwater works.
+By continuing to learn about water systems, I am gaining more knowledge of water and the environment.
+For example, I would now like to have a better understanding of how groundwater works.

 Water advice

-In my job, I advise municipalities, provinces, and private individuals on zoning plans.
+In my job, I advise councils, provincial executives, and private individuals on land-use plans.
 The plans vary in size, which provides variety and makes it fascinating to see what can happen in a particular area.
-When advising, I ask myself whether the water aspect has been properly taken into account.
+When I provide advice, I ask myself whether the water aspect has been taken into account properly.
 For example, have the plans taken sufficient account of water drainage or retention?
 A paved surface drains water more quickly, but we want gradual drainage so that water is retained.

 ‘It’s great that I can learn on the job.’

 You also need the ability to collaborate with many different parties.
-At the administrative level and with other specialists, but also with people from the area who live and work there.
-With new developments and plans, the role of water is being considered at an increasingly early stage.
+At an administrative level and with other specialists, but also with people who live and work in the area.
+The role of water is considered at an increasingly early stage in redesigns, plans, and new developments.
 This allows you to arrive at suitable solutions together.

 Trust

 I have a junior position.
 That means that senior colleagues supervise me.
-I get to learn on the job.
-That's very valuable; it makes me feel more confident in my work.
-It's also nice that I can decide for myself where and when I work and that I can, for example, take a company car out to see the situation in real life.
+I am allowed to learn on the job.
+That is extremely valuable; it makes me feel more confident in my work.
+It is also nice that I can decide for myself where and when I work and that I can take a company car out to see the situation in real life, for example.
 You can only give good advice if you are in touch with the environment.
-I appreciate the freedom and trust I am given to develop myself at the water board.
+I appreciate the freedom and trust I am given to develop myself at the water authority .